witchcraft2001/isxcatalogviewer/README.md

 classes across different layers.
 However, this upfront investment pays off in maintainability and scalability as the app grows.

+- **Declarative UI** - Jetpack Compose for describing the user interface
-- **Clean Architecture** - Multi-module architecture with separation of concerns
+- **Multi-module** - Feature-based multi-module architecture with API/Implementation separation
+and Clean Architecture with separation of concerns
 - **MVVM** - Model-View-ViewModel pattern for presentation layer
 - **Dependency Injection** - Hilt/Dagger for dependency management